-Finding an Apartment Rental Abroad
+Finding a Long-Term Apartment Rental Abroad

 Prepare for What Can Be the Most Challenging Part of Moving Overseas

 I went to Lisbon, Portugal with the intention of staying there awhile.
 Long enough that I would need to rent an apartment or room.
 I had been told that the hardest thing about living overseas would be finding